ver228/tierpsy-tracker/docs/HOWTO.md

 ## Set Parameters

-This widget is used to setup the parameters used by [Batch Processing Multiple Files](#batch-processing-multiple-files).

-The main purpose of this interface is help the user to select the parameters for [video compression](EXPLANATION.md/#COMPRESS).
-This parameters must be changed under different setups but they typically do not change under the same experimental conditions.
+The purpose of this widget is to setup the parameters used in [Batch Processing Multiple Files](#batch-processing-multiple-files).
+The graphic interface is designed to help to select the parameters for [video compression](EXPLANATION.md/#COMPRESS).
+These parameters should be changed under different imaginig conditions.

-Probably the most likely parameter to be modified is `Threshold`.
-The value selected should be enough to exclude as much background as possible without lossing any part of the animals to be tracked.
-Below is an example of how this is done.
+The most likely parameter to be modified is `Threshold`.
+The selected value should be enough to exclude as much background as possible without lossing any part of the animals to be tracked.
+Below is an example on how one can use the interface to do this.

 ![SetParameters](https://cloud.githubusercontent.com/assets/8364368/26410507/6df7ef54-409b-11e7-8139-9ce99daf69cb.gif)

-In some cases even after adjusting the threshold there are large regions of background that remain.
-If the objects significatively change position during the movie you can use substract the background as show below.
-Please note that if some of your animals are not moving and you use this method you will lose them.
+In some cases, even after adjusting the threshold there still remain large regions of background.
+If the tracked objects significatively change position during the movie you can enable the background subtraction as show below.
+This method will consider background anything that do not change within the specified frame range, therefore if some of your animals are inmobile they will be lost.

 ![SetBgndSubt](https://cloud.githubusercontent.com/assets/8364368/26410958/95a8c09a-409c-11e7-9fc9-14dafeabb467.gif)

-The other important parameters to set are:
+Other important parameters to set are:

-* `Frame per Seconds` of your video.
-It is a very important value that it is used to calculate several other parameters in the used by the program.
-If you the parameter `Extract Timestamp` to `true`, the software will try to extract this information from the video timestamp.
-However, it is recommended to set this value since it is not always possible to recover the correct timestamp.
+* `Frame per Seconds` (fps) of your video.
+An important value since it is used to calculate several other parameters.
+If `Extract Timestamp` is set to `true`, the software will try to extract the fps from the video timestamp.
+However, keep it mind that it is not always possible to recover the correct timestamp, and therefore it is recommended give a value for the fps.
 * `Frames to Average` to calculate the background mask.
 This value can significatively speed up the compression step.
-However, it will not work if the particles are highly mobile.
-Use the buttons `Play` and `Next Chunck` to see how this value can affect the mask.
-Note that the frame average is used only for the background mask, the foreground regions are kept intact for each individual frame.
+However, it will not work if the particles are highly motile.
+Use the buttons `Play` and `Next Chunck` to see how a selected value affects the mask.
+Note that the averaged is used only for the background mask, the foreground regions are kept intact for each individual frame.
 * `Microns per Pixels`.
-This value is only used to calculate the [skeleton features](EXPLANATION.md/#FEAT_CREATE), but you will have your data in pixels instead of micrometers if you do not change it.
+This value is only used to calculate the [skeleton features](EXPLANATION.md/#FEAT_CREATE), but the results will be in pixels instead of micrometers if the conversion factor is not setted.

-You can access to all the parameters used by the tracker by clicking `Edit More Parameters`.
+You can access to all the parameters by clicking `Edit More Parameters`.
 The explanation of each parameter can be found by using the [contextual help](https://en.wikipedia.org/wiki/Tooltip).
-It is not trivial to adjust this parameters, but if you believe you need too, I recommend to use a small movie (few seconds) for testing.
+It is not trivial to adjust the parameters, but if you believe you need too, I recommend to use a small movie (few seconds) for testing.

+When you are satisfied with the selected parameters select a file name and press `Save Parameters`.
+The parameters will be saved into a [JSON](http://json.org/) that can be used by [Batch Processing Multiple Files](#batch-processing-multiple-files).
+If you need to further modify a parameter you can either use a text editor or reload the file by dragging it to the Set Parameters widget.

 ## Batch Processing Multiple Files